leetrunghoo/leetrunghoo.github.io/_posts/2016-08-08-introduce-learn-english-progressive-web-app.md

 	gulp
 	```

-	Or with flag --production for production.<br/>
+	Or with flag --production when it's ready for production.<br/>
 	```
 	gulp --production
 	```